saleae/logic2-extensions/README.md

 # Logic 2 Examples

-## API changelog
+## API Change Log

-Logic 2.2.6

-- Very first release of extensions, starting with High Level Analyzers!

 Logic 2.2.9

 - Added python measurements as a new type of extension
 - Added settings support to HLAs.

+Logic 2.2.6

+- Very first release of extensions, starting with High Level Analyzers!

 ## High Level Protocol Analyzers